-Back Country camping is allowed only at the designated site located on the Blue Chickasaw Bluff Trail.
-A permit is required for the site.
+There is a designated back country site located on the Blue Chickasaw Bluff Trail.
+You only have to hike approximately one mile to reach the site.
+A permit is required to camp here.
+There is no fee.
 You can obtain this permit from the Park Office/Museum.
 The trail to backcountry camping is hilly and moderately difficult.
 Total trail is four miles long.

 New Firewood Policy – Effective June 1, 2016 - DON’T MOVE FIREWOOD

 In order to protect our forests and trees from invasive insects and diseases, Tennessee State Parks asks that ALL campfires be made with heat-treated wood or downed wood collected inside the park, near the campsite.
 Please refrain from bringing untreated wood into the park.

 Certified heat-treated wood is available to purchase from concessioners in many of the campgrounds as well as from vendors in the communities around the park.
 Certified heat-treated wood is clearly marked with a state/federal seal.

 To learn more about the pests that threaten Tennessee and what you can do to help prevent the introduction and spread of invasive pests, visit www.protecttnforests.org.

 To learn more about Don’t Move Firewood, visit www.dontmovefirewood.org.